Code-Institute-Submissions/MS-One/README.md

 I fixed this by using a single line of text short enough to convey meaning.

 The contact form posts to a server supplied to us by the course during one of the video modules.
 The purpose of this was to show use of the boolean attribute "required".
 The response comes in a new window because if it didn't, the only way back to my site would be through the use of the browser's navigation arrows.

+My page features two collapse features, one to showcase videos and the other for my navbar.
+No issues occured with the video collapse feature.
+Responsive classes and an aspect ratio class were added here to ensure a more pleasant viewing experience.
+Bootstrap documentation was followed here and no issues arose.
+For the nav collapse, an icon (in this case I chose the buffer icon as it resembles the normal 3 bars icon but in a more 3d way) is wrapped in a button with data attributes that are targeted by bootstraps java script links.
+The icon is styled in my css sheet to add visibility.
 ## Deployment
 Deployment was done through github pages and followed this procedure.
 * Logging on to github and opening my repository -> clicking on the settings tab -> scrolling down to the "GitHub Pages" section -> Under the "Source" heading the master branch was